 Markina to Monasterio de Zenarruza: 5 miles

-The origins of the Monasterio de Zenarruza date back to the tenth century, but it was added upon over multiple centuries.
+Construction of the Monasterio de Zenarruza began in the tenth century, and additions were made over multiple centuries.
 According to legend, an eagle brought a skull to this spot, thus prompting the monastery’s construction.
 It is currently run by Cistercian monks, who live on the premises.
 There was a small room set aside specifically for peregrinos, although I’m guessing they allow non-pilgrims to stay there as well.
 The accommodations were modest, with several bunkbeds, a kitchen area with a sink and microwave, and a long dining table.
 Outside there was a small porch overlooking the mountains.

 At first we were the only ones there, which was fine by us.
-We went downhill about 200 meters to a “town” that consisted of an inn/tavern, where we had a few beers and watched part of a futbol game with some locals.
-By the time we got back to the dorm, we found that we had a roommate, a gentleman from the Catalonian region of Spain named Joan.
+We went downhill about 200 meters to a “town” that consisted of an inn and tavern, where we had a few cervezas and watched part of a futbol game with the locals.
+When we got back to the dorm, we found that we had a roommate, a gentleman from the Catalonian region of Spain named Joan.
 He was an outgoing, thoughtful fellow, and we enjoyed spending the rest of the day with him.
-He spoke limited English and we speak limited Spanish, but despite this we managed to have meaningful discussions on such topics as religion and his opinion on Basque and Catalan independence (which we’ll discuss in a future post).
+He spoke limited English and we speak limited Spanish, but despite this we managed to have meaningful discussions on such topics as religion and his opinion on Basque and Catalan independence.
 This was Joan’s second Camino hike, and like us he hoped to go all the way to Santiago de Compostela.

 Since it was Sunday, there was a short evening mass.
 I’m not Catholic, but I accompanied Joan to the mass out of respect for our hosts and also because I was curious about a religious service run by monks.
 Counting Joan and myself there were six people in attendance.
 It was low-key and mostly consisted of the monks singing hymns in Spanish as well as occasional prayers or readings (no chanting was involved), and even though I hadn’t a clue as to what was going on, it was peaceful and enjoyable.